folio-org/edge-lti-courses/docs/code-tour.md

 ## Entry Point: `MainVerticle`

 Like most Folio edge applications, a suitable starting place to start our tour is the [`MainVerticle`](https://github.com/folio-org/edge-lti-courses/blob/master/src/main/java/org/folio/edge/ltiCourses/MainVerticle.java).
-Note it extends `EdgeVerticle`, which we use for a lot of core functionality.
+Note it extends `EdgeVerticleHttp`, which we use for a lot of core functionality.
 In general, the `org.folio.edge.core` package gives us a lot that we use.

 The [`defineRoutes`](https://github.com/folio-org/edge-lti-courses/blob/master/src/main/java/org/folio/edge/ltiCourses/MainVerticle.java#L83) method does what it says on the tin.
 After some initial setup, we define what routes the edge app provides and what methods are responsibile for handling those routes.